-Arcteq delivered the AQ 2000 medium voltage arc quenching system to Stora Enso’s Anjala paper mill located in Inkeroinen, Finland.
-The 6kV switchgear retrofit project was implemented using the AQ 100 series arc protection system detecting the arc flash and triggering the arc quenching device.
-Next, the AQ-2000 system (based on the patented and dependable Thompson coil technology) extinguishes the starting arcing fault by creating a controlled low impedance path for arc fault current to flow.
+The 6-kV switchgear retrofit project was implemented using the AQ 100 series arc protection system.
+The system detects an arc flash, which triggers the arc quenching device.
+Next, the AQ-2000 system (based on the patented and dependable Thompson coil technology) extinguishes the starting arc fault by creating a controlled low-impedance path for the arc fault current to flow through.
 The implemented system provides a total arc elimination time of as fast as 5 milliseconds, and the level of arc flash incident energy is less than 1.2 cal/cm2.

-“We were impressed by the re-usability of Arcteq’s quenching device “, says Harri Mörsäri – Engineering Manager at Stora Enso.
+“We were especially impressed by the re-usability of Arcteq’s quenching device,” says Harri Mörsäri, Engineering Manager at Stora Enso.

-“The cost of implemented circuit breaker retrofit, and arc quenching technology was significantly less than brand-new switchgear lineup.
-Also need for shut down was shorter.”, says Harri Mörsäri.
+“The cost of implementing a circuit breaker retrofit and adding arc quenching technology was significantly less than the cost of a brand-new switchgear lineup.
+Also, the required shutdown was shorter,” says Mr. Mörsäri.

-Stora Enso’s very first acquaintance with Arcteq was installation of Arcteq’s revolutionary Motor Commander, for protecting and controlling two of their 8 MVA synchronous motors.
+Stora Enso’s very first acquaintance with Arcteq was the installation of Arcteq’s revolutionary Motor Commander, for protecting and controlling two of Stora Enso’s 8-MVA synchronous motors.

 “We were the first ones to buy and apply the Motor Commanders.
 The very first one was commissioned in December 2016,” Mr. Mörsäri adds.